 To see areas covered by the zones, click here.

-Air pollution affects the health and quality of life of people across the UK.
+That’s very worrying given that air pollution affects the health and quality of life of people across the UK.
 In fact, it has been estimated that air pollution causes the equivalent of 40,000 early deaths every year.

-Air pollution is a huge national problem but it can be solved.
-Already we’ve taken the UK government to court three times and won over their failure to protect the UK public from toxic air pollution.
+Air pollution is a huge problem across the UK, but it can be solved.
+Already we’ve taken the UK Government to court three times and won over their failure to protect the UK public from toxic air pollution.